leohliao/interview_study_guide/basic-cs/pseudocode/how-to-pseudo-code.md

     // ... more codes
 ```
 **REMEMBER!!**
-  - You are your own boss, just **feel free to move the sequence of the codes to anywhere** that makes sense to your code.
+  - You are your own boss, just **`feel free to move the sequence of the codes to anywhere`** that makes sense to your code.
-  - Each line of pseudo should define **ONLY ONE** action, if there is more than 2 actions happening in your sentence, break it down!
+  - Each line of pseudo should define **`ONLY ONE`** action, if there is more than 2 actions happening in your sentence, break it down!
-  - Write something that is **readable to yourself and to other people**, if other people is having trouble understanding your pseudocode, you might want to improve that.
+  - Write something that is **`readable to yourself and to other people`**, if other people is having trouble understanding your pseudocode, you might want to improve that.
-  - Make good use of **indentation**, this will make your code clean and easier to debug as you start writing large amount of codes.
+  - Make good use of **`indentation`**, this will make your code clean and easier to debug as you start writing large amount of codes.

+-

 ## Question Practice: